hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/matchmaking/3-api-calls.md

 #### void StartWaiting()

 This is used to wait for a particular time.
-If a battle isn't confirmed by then, it closes the subsription and resets the menu.
+If a battle isn't confirmed by then, it closes the subscription and resets the menu.

 ### Event Listening